rufflabs/Wififorge.github.io/content/Installation/Installation.md

 cd /Wifi-Forge/Framework/
 sudo python3 WifiForge.py
 ```
+Installing the docker image can take up too an hour but averages 30 minutes.
 ## Installing from source
 This is less simple and may have more issues, however gives you more control over your experience.
 ```bash